Casual vacancy: Australia

-The methods used to fill casual vacancies vary between jurisdictions.
+The method used to fill casual vacancies varies between jurisdictions.

 On the federal level, casual vacancies in the Australian House of Representatives are filled using by-elections.
 Casual vacancies for the Australian Senate are required to be filled by someone of the same party as the departing senator, and a joint sitting of the departing senator's state/territory parliament decides the person who will fill the vacancy.

-Casual vacancies in the Tasmanian House of Assembly, Australian Capital Territory Legislative Assembly, Victorian Legislative Council and Western Australian Legislative Council are filled by countbacks.
-Casual vacancies in the Tasmanian Legislative Council, Queensland Legislative Assembly, Western Australian Legislative Assembly, Victorian Legislative Assembly South Australian House of Assembly, and New South Wales Legislative Assembly are filled by-elections.
-Joint sittings voting for a replacement from the same party are used to fill casual vacancies in the New South Wales Legislative Council and South Australian Legislative Council.
+Casual vacancies in the Tasmanian House of Assembly, Australian Capital Territory Legislative Assembly and Western Australian Legislative Council are filled by countbacks.
+Casual vacancies in the Tasmanian Legislative Council, Queensland Legislative Assembly, Western Australian Legislative Assembly, Victorian Legislative Assembly South Australian House of Assembly, and New South Wales Legislative Assembly are filled with by-elections.
+Casual vacancies in the New South Wales Legislative Council, South Australian Legislative Council and Victorian Legislative Council. are filled by election in a joint sitting of both chambers of the respective state parliament; the elected member must be from the same party as the previous member at the time of the previous member's election (or an independent, if the previous member was elected as an independent).

 Canada

 Vacancies in the House of Commons of Canada are filled by the scheduling of a by-election in the affected district.
-The writ for a by-election must be dropped no sooner than 11 days and no later than 180 days after the Chief Electoral Officer is officially notified of a vacancy via a warrant issued by the Speaker.
+The writ for a by-election must be 'dropped' (issued) no sooner than 11 days and no later than 180 days after the Chief Electoral Officer is officially notified of a vacancy via a warrant issued by the Speaker.
 Under the Canada Elections Act, the minimum length of a campaign is 36 days between dropping the writ and election day.
 A seat can, in some cases, be vacant for even longer; prior to the 2015 federal election, for example, Stephen Harper had to call three by-elections in 2015.
 However, as the length of time the seats were vacant required that a byelection be called but the length of time remaining before the general election campaign began was too short to justify actually holding one, he scheduled the by-election dates as the date of the general election itself — a technical formality which essentially meant that a by-election was scheduled but would never actually be held.
 The by-elections were superseded by the general election at the dissolution of parliament on August 2, 2015 and the dropping of the federal election writ.

 As the Senate of Canada is an appointed rather than elected body, vacancies in that body are simply filled with a new appointment.

 By-elections are also held to fill vacancies in Canada's provincial or territorial legislatures.

 India

-Section 151A of the Representation of the People Act, 1951 mandates the Election Commission to fill the casual vacancies in the Houses of Parliament and State Legislatures through bye elections within six months from the date of occurrence of the vacancy, provided that the remainder of the term of a member in relation to a vacancy is one year or more.
+Section 151A of the Representation of the People Act, 1951 mandates the Election Commission to fill the casual vacancies in the Parliament of India and State Legislatures through by-elections within six months from the date of occurrence of the vacancy, provided that the remainder of the term of a member in relation to a vacancy is one year or more.